-^{23b} ISA (UK) 315 (Revised June 2016), paragraph 11(d).
+^{23b} ISA (UK) 315 (Revised July 2020), paragraph 19.

-^{23c} Responsibility for ensuring the annual report is fair, balanced and understandable rests with the board as a whole, jn accordance with Code provision 27.
+Responsibility for ensuring the annual report is fair, balanced and understandable rests with the board as a whole, jn accordance with Code provision 27.
 The board may ask the audit committee to provide advice on this, in accordance with Code provision 25.

-in addressing such risks.
-Accordingly, to the extent applicable, the auditor may communicate that they have not obtained an understanding of, and therefore are not able to express views about, such risks and related aspects of the entity's internal control.

-A28-4.
-The auditor's communication of views about the effectiveness of the entity's internal control may include, or refer to, the communication of significant deficiencies in internal control, if any, that is required by ISA (UK) 265.
+- communicate that they have not obtained an understanding of, and therefore are not able to express views about, such risks and related aspects of the entity's controls. - A28-4.
+The auditor's communication of views about the effectiveness of the entity's system of internal control may include, or refer to, the communication of significant deficiencies in internal control, if any, that is required by ISA (UK) 265.
 However, views about effectiveness can go beyond just identifying such deficiencies.
 For example, they may include views about such matters as the entity's strategies for identifying and responding quickly to significant new financial or operational risks; the quality of the reports that the board receives to provide them with information about risks and the operation of internal control; or how the entity's systems compare in general terms with those of other relevant entities of which the auditor has knowledge, such as the impact on internal control effectiveness that may result from different approaches to maintaining an appropriate control environment.
 The auditor's communications include the auditor's views relating to separate components of a group where relevant.